 Put your fingers right in front of your ear lobes and move your jaw.
 That movement you feel is actually a set of joints called the temporomandibular joints (TMJ), and they enable your jaw to move smoothly whenever you speak or chew.
 Just like any joint in the body, they can become strained or injured, and this can cause a wide variety of problems.
-Dr. Steve Aspros, Dr. Ransey Boyd, and Dr. Kirstin Walther are able to diagnose and treat TMDs (temporomandibular disorders) at their practice, and will always keep an eye on your jaw when you come to see them.
+Dr. Steve Aspros, Dr. Ransey Boyd, and Dr. Kirstin Walther are able to diagnose and treat TMDs (temporomandibular disorders) at their dental office, and will always keep an eye on your jaw when you come to see them.
 If you are suffering from chronic jaw pain, headaches, earaches or facial pain, please contact our dental office today so we can start helping you.

 When you come in showing the signs of a possible TMD, our doctors will examine your jaw, face, and teeth to figure out what is causing the problem.
 It may be the joints themselves have been injured, or you are grinding your teeth at night (a condition known as “bruxism”) and straining the joints.
 They may prescribe an oral appliance to handle the problem, which is a small mouthpiece you would wear each night to bed.
 This appliance helps put your jaw into a more comfortable, natural alignment so the muscles can relax and heal.
 In the case of teeth grinding, it also provides a protective barrier.
 Each mouthpiece is custom made for every patient so it perfectly fits their teeth and after a few days, many patients do not even notice they are wearing them.
 The doctors can also show you a variety of gentle exercises to help you relax your jaw muscles throughout the day.